 Litchfield Hills Connecticut, USA Travel Guide

 This region shares borders with Massachusetts to the north and New York in a westerly direction.
-This location makes it a suitable destination for visitors from neighboring states, and a peaceful escape from larger city areas.
-Drives through this area reveal continuous lengths of natural beauty, with small towns nestled among the trees and rivers.
+This location makes it an appropriate destination for visitors from neighboring states, and a peaceful escape from larger city areas.
+Drives through this area reveal continuous lengths of natural beauty, with little towns nestled among the trees and rivers.
 This geographic setting shapes many of the experiences available here, especially for those who enjoy the outdoors.

 The region's location provides easy access for visitors from neighboring states and offers a tranquil getaway from larger cities.
 Drives through the area reveal continuous sections of natural beauty.